-Knowledge and Understanding Intellectual Skills Transferable Skills Professional and Study Skills Placement Study Year Abroad Students will 1. understand the basic principles of research design and appreciate alternative approaches to research; 2. understand the significance of alternative epistemological positions that provide the context for theory construction, research design and the selection of appropriate analytical techniques.
-There are additional Learning Outcomes specific to particular specialisms Economics have a systematic and thorough understanding of modern economic theory that is especially relevant to major applied economic areas, and be able to apply this to their own research; have an understanding of, and a critical engagement with, appropriate and representative literature in the field of graduate level economics; have a knowledge of quantitative methods beyond the undergraduate level in order to have appropriate mathematical, statistical and econometric skills to carry out quantitative analyses of economic problems; a specific knowledge and ability to use major econometric package programs; have ✓ an advanced training in the analysis of economic problems and policy of use in private and public sector employment; have a critical appreciation of existing applications of economic theory in policy choices and conflicts.

-Intellectual Skills: All Students will: 1. be able to define researchable problems and formulate questions and hypotheses; 2. understand the relationships between, and the rationale for, particular qualitative and quantitative research methods and be able to select appropriate strategies for research and/or evaluation; 3. understand the role of sampling and the relationship between sampling and theory generation; 4. understand and apply concepts of generalisability, validity, reliability and replicability from a variety of standpoints; 5. be competent in questionnaire design, interviewing and survey design, the interpretation of measurement error, data gathering through the Internet; 6. be competent in methods of recording, analysing and interpreting qualitative data, including observation and the interpretation of text; 7. appreciate the strengths and weaknesses of data from primary and secondary sources, and be able to select relevant information and data sources; 8. acquire skills in specific data analysis methods and tools, including appropriate computer packages; 9. be proficient in using data from large scale surveys and qualitative data sets; 10. be able to construct

-10. be able to construct new data sets; 11. be competent in descriptive and inferential statistics and be able to use, model and interpret multivariate statistical data; 12. be competent in the collection, analysis and interpretation of qualitative data using a variety of techniques.
-There are additional Learning Outcomes specific to particular specialisms: Economics deal with complex academic economic arguments both systematically and creatively; evaluate economic research and a variety of types of information and evidence; synthesise information from a number of sources; demonstrate self-direction and some originality in tackling and solving economic problems; use chains of reasoning in an economic model to derive hypotheses capable of falsification.
+Knowledge and Intellectual Transferable Skills and Skills Placement Abroad Study Year Understanding Knowledge &amp; Understanding: Students will understand the basic principles of research design and appreciate alternative approaches to research; understand the significance of alternative epistemological positions that provide the context for theory construction, research design and the selection of appropriate analytical techniques.
+There are additional Learning Outcomes specific to particular specialisms Economics have a systematic and thorough understanding of modern economic theory that is especially relevant to major applied economic areas, and be able to apply this to their own research; have an understanding of, and a critical engagement with, appropriate and representative literature in the field of graduate level economics; have a knowledge of quantitative methods beyond the undergraduate level in order to have appropriate mathematical, statistical and econometric skills to carry out quantitative analyses of economic problems; a specific knowledge and ability to use major econometric package programs; have an advanced training in the analysis of economic problems and policy of use in private and public sector employment; have a critical appreciation of existing applications of economic theory in policy choices and conflicts. ✓ Intellectual Skills: All Students will: be able to define researchable ✓ problems and formulate questions and hypotheses; understand the relationships between, and the rationale for, particular qualitative and quantitative research methods and be able to select appropriate strategies for research and/or evaluation; understand the role of sampling and the relationship between sampling and theory generation; understand and apply concepts of generalisability, validity, reliability and replicability from a variety of standpoints; be competent in questionnaire design, interviewing and survey design, the interpretation of measurement error, data gathering through the Internet; be competent in methods of recording, analysing and interpreting qualitative data, including observation and the interpretation of text; appreciate the strengths and weaknesses of data from primary and secondary sources, and be able to select relevant information and data sources; acquire skills in specific data analysis methods and tools, including appropriate computer packages; be proficient in using data from large scale surveys and qualitative data sets; be able to construct new data sets; be competent in descriptive and inferential statistics and be able to use, model and interpret multivariate statistical data; be competent in the collection, analysis and interpretation of qualitative data using a variety of techniques.
+There are additional Learning Outcomes specific to particular specialisms: Economics deal with deal with complex academic economic arguments both systematically and creatively; evaluate economic research and a variety of types of information and evidence; synthesise information from a number of sources; demonstrate self-direction and some originality in tackling and solving economic problems; use chains of reasoning in an economic model to derive hypotheses capable of falsification.